América

 whole ones on Christmas and New Year’s Eve,

-even on Thanksgiving day—pork,
+even on Thanksgiving day, pork,

-as well as cauldrons of black beans,
+fried, broiled, or crispy skin roasted, as well as cauldrons of black beans,

 fried plantain chips, and yuca con mojito.